ErichDonGubler/vet-wgpu/README.md

 ## Creating the trusted reviewers table

-The point of this exercise is to identify commits that we don't need to audit because they were either authored or reviewed by people we trust to apply the appropriate standards of review.
+The point of this whole process is to identify commits that we don't need to audit because they were either authored or reviewed by people we trust to apply the appropriate standards of review.
 The file `$work/trusted.json` identifies who these trusted people are.

 The file should contain a JSON object whose keys are the GitHub